TriadSyndicate/some-obsidious/Competitions.md

 `body_id - ObjectId ref the body affiliated to the competition`, `category_ids - Array of ObjectIds ref Category // National, Club, School or Mixed` `}`

+- In creating Competition - body_id is required
+	-